SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble: The age of the LB

-An important constraint for the SN origin of the LB comes from the fossil records of sedimentary radionuclides \citep{2021Sci...372..742W, 2023ApJ...947...58E, 2024ApJ...972..179E}.
+An additional constraint for the SN origin of the LB comes from the fossil records of sedimentary radionuclides \citep{2021Sci...372..742W, 2023ApJ...947...58E, 2024ApJ...972..179E}, which requires that the solar system entered the LB at least $\gtrsim 4\, \text{Myr}$ ago.
 Both the scenario proposed in this work (Appendix~\ref{app:solar_system}), and that of \citetalias{2022Natur.601..334Z} satisfy this constraint.
 A more detailed analysis of the dynamical incorporation of the dusty, radioactive material may provide additional evidence in favor of either scenario.

 According to \citet{2024Natur.631...49S} (hereafter, S+24), Sco-Cen is part of a larger family of stars known as the $\alpha$-Persei family ($\alpha$Per), which reportedly had an average time between SNe of $\Delta t_{\alpha\text{Per}} = 0.32^{+0.50}_{-0.23} \,\text{Myr}$.
 Moreover, the star-formation history (SFH) of $\alpha$Per indicates episodic star-formation over the past $\gtrsim60\,\text{Myr}$ with peaks every $\gtrsim 12.5\,\text{Myr}$ and the latest peak within the last $\sim 12.5\,\text{Myr}$.